-“Rumination is associated with depression,” writes clinical psychologist Dr. Suma Chand for the Anxiety and Depression Association of America.
+Rumination is commonly associated with depression.
+As clinical psychologist Dr. Suma Chand writes for the Anxiety and Depression Association of America.
 “Research shows that people who ruminate are more likely to develop depression compared to those who don’t.”
-Maybe up to four times more likely, she says.

 What Does Rumination Look Like?

 Everyone at one time or another may feel like they’re “obsessing” over some idea or thought.
 The difference between a healthy amount of thinking about a topic, versus harmful rumination, is the end result.
 For example, if you find yourself thinking about a particular problem in order to come up with the best solution, you’re probably not ruminating.
 But if the thing on your mind has no solution, or may not be in your control, then you might want to ask yourself if you’re ruminating.

 Depending on whether you’re experiencing depression, anxiety, or another mental health issue, rumination can take varying forms.
 One of my clients describes her anxious worrying as “catastrophic thoughts.”
 She often begins with a fairly benign thought, such as “This traffic is going to make me late to work.”
 This becomes “I’m a horrible employee who can’t even show up on time,” which turns into “I’m definitely going to get fired from my job.”
 For the rest of the week she’s sweating over a small, common mistake that wasn’t her fault.
 The traffic she got caught in impacted her very differently than it would someone who is not prone to rumination.